alpha-unito/pico/examples/page-rank/README.md

-Here is a PiCo implementation of the well-known [PageRank](https://en.wikipedia.org/wiki/PageRank) algorithm.
+A PiCo implementation of the well-known [PageRank](https://en.wikipedia.org/wiki/PageRank) algorithm.

 The code in `pagerank.cpp` shows the usage of **iterative pipelines**.